-Technology acts as an essential enabler to organizational growth by bringing a plethora of benefits and challenges, such as privilege escalation.
+Technology is an essential enabler to organizational growth by bringing many benefits and challenges, such as privilege escalation.
 However, while the right tech stack enables enhanced efficiency, a poorly configured one might more often turn out to be a disaster.
-Among all them, security remains one of the most common challenges that organizations deal with.
+Security remains one of the most common challenges organizations deal with.
 With the growth in technology adoption among legacy business models, there is an increasing pattern of sophisticated hacking attacks that target vulnerable points to bring down systems almost entirely.

-A Privilege Escalation Attack is a technique in which a threat actor gains unauthorized access through a susceptible point and then elevates access permissions to carry a full-blown attack.
-Such threat actors can be external hackers or insiders who exploit vulnerabilities such as inadequate access controls or system bugs to compromise a user account.
-The goal of privilege escalation attacks is typically to gain a powerful level of permissions and control the entire system.
+A Privilege Escalation Attack is a technique in which a threat actor gains unauthorized access through a susceptible point and then elevates access permissions to carry out a full-blown attack.
+Such threat actors can be external hackers or insiders who exploit vulnerabilities such as inadequate or broken access controls or system bugs to compromise a user account.
+Privilege escalation attacks typically aim to gain a powerful level of permission and control the entire system.

 Privilege Escalation Types